Continuous Optimization Approach | Yext Hitchhikers Platform

 With the Yext Experience Cloud we talk a lot about “continuous optimization” when we refer to the role of the Yext Administrator, which we also refer to as the Hitchhiker Lifecycle.

 Continuous Optimization means that you are in a constant cycle of figuring out what you can be doing better.
 How can you get better results?
 How can you increase conversion?
 How can you surface more data?
 How can you reduce more costs?
 These questions are critical to ask about your brand or your customer’s brand.
-With Yext Knowledge Graph, Answers and Pages, you have the power to make a tangible impact on a brand’s results.
+With Yext Knowledge Graph, Search and Pages, you have the power to make a tangible impact on a brand’s results.

-The power of Answers lies, in part, with the analytics and insights you can get about your customer.
+The power of Search lies, in part, with the analytics and insights you can get about your customer.
 It’s a goldmine of information to find out exactly what your customer is looking for, also known as their intent.

 As you gain insight from people’s searches and clicks, you’re able to get a sense for their true intent.
 Once you learn their intent, you can make educated decisions about search and about your business strategy as a whole.
 And as you improve the answers people are seeing, they’ll come to rely more heavily on search, giving you even more information about what they need and how you can help them.
 Over time, this creates a flywheel that turns itself and becomes a key source of intelligence for your business.

 In many cases, we encourage customers to go live as soon as possible to start collecting some of this valuable data, even if we haven’t established a complete Knowledge Graph.
 This allows us to better inform how we structure the Knowledge Graph.
 If a brand already has search on their site, past search logs can also help with this.